CPSECapstone/webrew/docs/environment_directions.md

 1. Download the AWS CLI version 2, follow the instructions in the docs for your specific operating system. [[Installing, updating, and uninstalling the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 2. Configure your default profile to be used in the AWS CLI (This will have to be updated with each session due to time limits with AWS Educate).<br/>
   a.
-Navigate to the Vocareum homepage for AWS Educate.<br/>
+Navigate to AWS Educate homepage and sign in.<br/>
+  b.
+Enter our classroom homepage.<br/>
   ![aws console](aws_console.png)<br/>
   b.
 Click `Account Details`.<br/>
   c.
 Click `AWS CLI`.<br/>